 - Urban centres can be designed and managed to contribute to biodiversity conservation commitments.
 Topics include designing human-dominated landscapes to promote biodiversity, the tools required, assessing outcomes, and the benefits and negatives of nature in the city.

-Prerequisite: All of FRST 200, BIOL 230 or permission of the instructor.
+Prerequisite: One of FRST 200, BIOL 230 or permission of the instructor.